wxcctechsummit/holcct2107/index.md

 **IVR Prompts**

 We will use a static prompts that have already been uploaded for you some exercises.
-If you would like to use dynamic TTS (Text-to-speech) prompts, you can refer to the Bonus section - Lab 5 - or use the preinstalled TTS conector.
+If you would like to use dynamic TTS (Text-to-speech) prompts, you can refer to the Bonus section - Lab 5 - or use the [preinstalled TTS conector using our Resources Link](https://cisco.box.com/s/oakd708czpfe0cpcgc3fd08o7ulxd9hw).
 This is a Cisco TTS account that can be used for the duration of the lab.
 This TTS account will be revoked after the lab.

 **Lookups, Advanced Queue Treatment, Screen-pops, CCAI**

 We have chosen specific areas of focus for advanced scripting topics.
 We have HTTP Request lookups, advanced queue treatment, screen pops, CCAI, and more.
 For additional queries or use cases that you may have received for business use-case, please feel free to reach out to us (proctors) to consult.
+CCAI Connectors (TTS and CCAI) can be found [here](https://cisco.box.com/s/oakd708czpfe0cpcgc3fd08o7ulxd9hw).

 ## Lab Schedule